-Employees and Board members are prohibited from misusing company funds, property or other assets.
-Employees and Board members have no financial interest in Autism Services Association and, are required to disclose direct or indirect personal interests (financial or otherwise) in organizations with which the company conducts or competes for business.
+Employees and Board members are prohibited from misusing company funds, property, or other assets.
+Autism Services Association prohibits waste, fraud, abuse and other wrongdoings by any employee, board member or any volunteer at the organization.
+Employees and Board members have no financial interest in Autism Services Association and are required to disclose direct or indirect personal interests (financial or otherwise) in organizations with which the company conducts or competes for business.
 Employees and Board members have the responsibility to report all suspected violations of this Code.
-No employee or Board member will suffer adverse actions or career disadvantage for reporting in good faith a suspected violation of this Code.
+No employee or Board member will suffer adverse action, reprisal, or career disadvantage for reporting in good faith a suspected violation of this Code.

 Actions in violation of this Code may result in disciplinary action, up to and including termination of employment or Board seat.
 Violations of this Code by Board members are to be reported to the President of the Board of Directors who will convene board members to determine a resolution.
 Violations of this Code by staff members are to be reported to that staff member's supervisor or coordinator who will conduct any necessary investigation and determine a resolution.
 Staff members may proceed through the Grievance Procedure.
-Violations of this code of ethical conduct should be reviewed and resolved with a month's time from the date of written submission to the Executive Director or the Board of Directors.
+Violations of this code of ethical conduct should be reviewed and resolved within a month's time from the date of written submission to the Executive Director or the Board of Directors.
 Additional time review may be needed dependent on the complexity of the issue and the number of participants involved in the investigation.

-X. Fundraising
+XII.
+Fundraising